William F. Packer: Early and personal life

-Packer was born in Howard Township, Pennsylvania to James and Charity Packer.
+Packer was born in Howard, Pennsylvania to James and Charity Packer.
 When William was seven years old, his father died, leaving him and his four siblings to help run the house.

 At the age of 13 he began work as a printer's apprentice at the Sunbury Public Inquirer and later at the Bellefonte Patriot.
 He also worked as a journeyman at Simon Cameron's newspaper the Pennsylvania Intelligencer in Harrisburg.

-Packer studied law in Williamsport, Pennsylvania under future member of Congress Joseph Biles Anthony but did not practice, choosing instead to stay in the newspaper business.
+Packer studied law in Williamsport, Pennsylvania, under future member of Congress Joseph Biles Anthony but did not practice, choosing instead to stay in the newspaper business.
 In 1829 he purchased a controlling share and became the editor of the Lycoming Gazette which he published until 1836.
 While working at the Lycoming Gazette, he began an early foray into politics as a major supporter of the construction of the West Branch of the Pennsylvania Canal.
 The state legislators in Philadelphia had opposed funding the construction and Packer penned an address to Philadelphia to raise public support for the project.
 The campaign worked and the Philadelphia delegation reversed their position to support the canal.

 Packer married Mary W. Vanderbilt on December 24, 1829.
 The couple had ten children.